stop waisting money

 Ensure that all the USB drives, DVD Drive and Memory Card reader works.

 Confirm the password if any when you switch on - if the owner doesn't know the password OR the computer is reloaded with an unauthorized copy of Windows OR the machine has NO DRIVERS installed, it probably is a stolen machine.

 When you buy a new laptop:

 When you switch it on for the first time, Windows will have to be registered (if it is Windows 10, then prepare for 5-8 Gig of downloads before you may use it - you will receive the UPDATE NOW popup until you do).

 95% of the Software that comes with the computer is either trial (only allowed to use it for 14-30 days for instance the MS Office package) or freeware versions (you have it with limited functions and resources - buy to use complete program).
 When you buy a new computer, you must tell yourself something until you believe yourself ...
 THIS COMPUTER HAS NOTHING, I MUST STILL PAY FOR IT!!!

 You only need 1 anti-virus installed on a computer - in fact if you have multiple anti-virus programs, they will see each other as a virus.

-Remember, DO NOT ALTER THE WINDOWS operating system, otherwise your guarantee will expire - this includes any form of updates - if you strip the machine, you loose the guarantee.
+Remember, DO NOT ALTER THE WINDOWS operating system, otherwise, your guarantee will expire - this includes any form of updates - if you strip the machine, you lose the guarantee.